 There are a number of commercial electric vehicles, including commercial trucks and buses.
 These vehicles are found as both BEVs and PHEVs.
-Performance and capabilities of these vehicles are specific to their applications.
+Performance and capabilities of these vehicles are specific to their application.

-The focus of the EV Micro-Climate program is on the first and last categories described above, the On-Road Highway Speed and Commercial On-Road Highway Speed Vehicles.
+The focus of the EV Micro-Climate program is on the first and last bulleted items above.
 Specialty vehicles such as electric motorcycles and bicycles require a different planning process.